Serverless Deployment Strategies for AI Agents: A Comprehensive Guide

 - Deployment Strategies: Blue-green deployments minimize downtime, while canary deployments allow gradual rollouts.

 - Lifecycle Management: Monitoring and CI/CD pipelines are crucial for maintaining agent health.
-As previously discussed, the Serverless Framework streamlines deployments.
+The Serverless Framework was mentioned as a helpful tool for streamlining deployments.